November 7, 2012 (Updated: May 4, 2023)

 Anyone who has followed a homemade cake or cookie recipe before knows that everything starts with your ingredients.
 If you don’t have all of the ingredients, you won’t get the anticipated end product.
 Baking is a concise chemistry, and the ingredients (and the intensity/quantity of each) have a specific purpose in the recipe.

-Finding the perfect mix of the content cake ingredients is the next step.
 Depending on your scale, your workload, and/or your company size, you will need to vary the quantities of writers & editors.
 Too many writers and not enough editors will produce a heavy, dense cake.
 Sure, there will be a lot of cake for your readers to chew, but it will be so dense and dry making it difficult to swallow.
-The same situation will occur with too many editors and not enough writers; the cake will be weighed down by the excess, and will not rise properly.
+The same situation will occur with too many editors and not enough writers; the cake will be weighed down by the excess and will not rise properly.
 This is a waste of your resources.

 A well-written piece of content cake is what makes your readers share it with their friends & social followers.
 When you get a taste of something delicious and fresh, you can’t help but say, “you’ve got to try this.”